LabyMod/labymod4-api-wiki/docs/pages/addon/features/events.md

 The `GameTickEvent` is fired twice every tick.
 Once with the phase `PRE` and once with the phase `POST`.
 The phase represents the current state of a tick.
 If it has the phase `PRE`, it is fired before Minecraft registers the tick to all its different handlers; if it's the `POST` phase, it is fired after Minecraft itself handled the tick.
 A tick represents 50 milliseconds (20 ticks per second).

+### Json Config Loader Initialize Event

+The `JsonConfigLoaderInitializeEvent` is fired when the configuration loader is initialized.
+This Event is used to create your own type adapters for your configuration.

 ### Network Disconnect Event

 The `NetworkDisconnectEvent` will be fired if the connection to a server closes (so either if the user disconnects or gets kicked).